Posted on : June 9, 2021 by Clinic One Team on Sexual Health

 While on contrast, if the semen is forced back into the bladder instead of getting it out of your penis it is called retrograde ejaculation.
 This may generally be seen in men with nerve damage due to bladder or prostate surgery or from diabetes.

-This condition is also sometimes called a dry orgasm where the semen goes back to the bladder resulting in presence of semen in their first urine.
+This condition is also sometimes called a dry orgasm where the semen goes back to the bladder resulting in the presence of semen in the first urine.

 It can be cured with some medications or from surgery which allows the valve at the base of the bladder to close.
 Or, instead, you could retrieve the sperm from the bladder for artificial insemination.

 A reduced level of male hormone namely testosterone can drastically reduce the sexual drive in a person and this is technically termed low libido.

 This is because testosterone governs a large number of physiological processes such as sex drive, sperm production, muscle, hair and bone formation, and so on.

 Hence the reduced level of this hormone in males can negatively affect their adequate sexual health by decreasing their interest.